 Ford GT “The One”

-On second thought, why would a zombie Steve McQueen drive the 4.6-liter V8 of the Ford Mustang GT, when he could have the finger of god that is the Ford GT.
+On second thought, why would a zombie Steve McQueen drive the 4.6-liter V8 of the Ford Mustang GT, when he could drive the Finger of God that is the Ford GT.
 There were no gimmicks to this ad– just the only true American supercar (yeah, I said it) ever built, being thrown around a track in anger.

 Jeep “Snow Covered”